PabloJM21/Image-Classification-with-ResNet/README.md

 - Script: plain_ResNet_training.py

 ## Results
-The results of the segmentation task jupyter notebook will be stored in the results/ directory as a pdf.
+The results of the task can be viewed in the jupyter notebook, in the notebooks folder.

 ## Acknowledgments